 The sun is shining from low in the west in the picture below, so it’s getting late in the afternoon.
-I don’t remember where we’d been or were going, but we’re all dressed up in our Sunday best clothes.
+We’re all dressed up in our Sunday best clothes to attend Denny’s baccalaureate event.
 I’m even wearing gloves!

 Last night, Ted and I were at Wal-Mart and we saw happiness that lit up the entire store.

 Mom, Dad, and their four daughters were heading for the checkout lane and each of the girls had a brand new bicycle!
 The bikes were in assorted sizes–one small, two medium, and one large–to fit the owners.
 The girls’ smiles couldn’t have been any bigger, and their eyes were shining with excitement as they each rolled a bike past the checker and then out to their van.
 Lots of heads were turning to watch (it was like a bicycle parade) and people were commenting on how happy and excited the girls were.

 It was already dark outside (about 8:30 pm), but I’m pretty sure there was going to be some bike riding in the driveway before bedtime.